PowerMill | Key Features and Enhancements | Autodesk

 FUSION WITH POWERMILL ULTIMATE

-Produce cutter-friendly toolpaths to mill the deep ribs and slots commonly found in moulds and dies.
-Toolpath offsets are optimised to maintain a constant tool load, prolonging tool life and reducing the risk of tool failure.
+Produce cutter-friendly toolpaths to mill the deep ribs and slots commonly found in molds and dies.
+Toolpath offsets are optimized to maintain a constant tool load, prolonging tool life and reducing the risk of tool failure.
 Use as a low-cost alternative to EDM.

 Toolpath and machine simulation

 Simulate your 3- and 5-axis toolpaths using a 3D digital twin of your CNC machine.
-Avoid costly downstream problems by visualising machine motion in a virtual environment to fix problems, including machine over-travel, axis reversals and more. (video: 1:46 min.)
+Avoid costly downstream problems by visualizing machine motion in a virtual environment to fix problems, including machine over-travel, axis reversals, and more. (video: 1:46 min.)

 Stock removal simulation